 The lens comes supplied with the ET -120 (WII) lens hood.
 The hood is well made from what seems to be carbon fiber, with rubber edging on the front, anti-reflective flocking within, and the new style Canon locking knob that protrudes a little less on the side.
 The hood attaches firmly with the threaded locking knob (though after repeated usage the knob seems to tighten up a bit too much for my liking) and provides very good protection for the front element.

 Overall, the Canon EF 200-400mm f/4 1.4x handles well and is a beautifully crafted lens.
 When mounted, the lens is very easy and intuitive to use.
 When hand-holding, the complex nature of a lens of this kind becomes apparent and some adjustments and compromises need to be made to make it work.
 That said, I don’t see too many people constantly handholding this lens as I do, and because of this, I think that there is very little to complain about.

 Focus Performance and Accuracy

 As a professional wildlife photographer, autofocus is one of the most important things that I look for in a lens/camera combination.
-These days even the most basic lenses have quite decent focusing performance, especially in good light, but where the top of the line lenses really come into their own (along with the better camera bodies) is in being able to focus accurately under challenging conditions.
-Conditions such as low light, fast moving subjects and complex backgrounds require lenses that make the most of the cameras tracking capabilities and this is where top tier lenses such as the EF 200-400mm f/4 1.4x come into their own.
+These days even the most basic lenses have quite a decent focusing performance, especially in good light, but where the top of the line lenses really come into their own (along with the better camera bodies) is in being able to focus accurately under challenging conditions.
+Conditions such as low light, fast-moving subjects, and complex backgrounds require lenses that make the most of the cameras tracking capabilities and this is where top-tier lenses such as the EF 200-400mm f/4 1.4x come into their own.

 Here is a sequence with the teleconverter of a Black Tailed Shoulder Kite that shows the lenses ability to track even with an extender: